mskian/Ghost-Blog-Nginx-and-Host-Configuration/README.md

 File  - example.com.conf

 ```
-# Redirect HTTP to HTTPS - Remove this if you are Not Configuring SSL for your Gost Blog
+# Redirect HTTP to HTTPS - Remove this if you are Not Configuring SSL for your Ghost Blog
     if ($scheme = http) {
         return 301 https://$server_name$request_uri;
     }